Feeling like your well is all tapped out? It’s possible that your pressure switch is causing the problem.

 Water Is Leaking from the Internal Mechanism

-If you notice water leaking under the switch housing or from the switch itself, try tightening the switch’s plumbing connection by turning the brass fitting clockwise with plumber’s pliers to tighten it.
+If you notice water leaking under the switch housing or from the switch itself, try tightening the switch’s plumbing connection by turning the brass fitting clockwise with a plumber’s pliers to tighten it.

 Identifying Well Pump Pressure Switch Problems

-Looking for more well maintenance tips?
+Looking for more well-maintenance tips?
 Be sure to follow our blog.